-We identified Stock Price as the sole financial performance measure that linked Company performance to Compensation Actually Paid (as defined for purposes of this Pay Versus Performance disclosure) for 2022.
-As described in footnote 8 to the Pay Versus Performance Table, above, in February 2022, the Board awarded performance-based stock options to Mr. Metzger and Dr. Morrison, which vests based on the achievement of certain stock price milestones.
-For purposes of this disclosure, there was no financial performance measure used to link Company performance to Compensation Actually Paid to our non-PEO NEOs in 2022.
+We identified stock price as the sole financial performance measure that linked Company performance to Compensation Actually Paid (as defined for purposes of this Pay Versus Performance disclosure) for 2023 and, as a result, stock price is our company selected measure.
+As described in footnote 5 to the Pay Versus Performance Table, above, in February 2022, the Board awarded performance-based stock options to our Second PEO and First PEO.
+Half of those stock options remained outstanding during 2023 and would have vested upon our stock closing at or above \$30 per share.
+For purposes of this disclosure, there was no financial performance measure used to link Company performance to CAP to our non-PEO NEOs in 2023.